Database Access for Redis is available starting from Teleport 9.0

 You will need these files to enable mutual TLS on your Redis server.

-Teleport 10.0 introduced a new certificate authority that is only used by Database Access.
-Older Teleport versions use a host certificate to sign Database Access certificates.
+Teleport 10.0 introduced a new certificate authority that is only used by the Teleport Database Service.
+Older Teleport versions use a host certificate to sign Database Service certificates.

-After upgrading to Teleport 10.0, the host certificate authority will still be used by Database Access to maintain compatibility.
+After upgrading to Teleport 10.0, the host certificate authority will still be used by the Database Service to maintain compatibility.
 The first certificate rotation will rotate host and database certificates.

 New Teleport 10.0+ installations generate the database certificate authority when they first start, and are not affected by the rotation procedure described above.